JaredBrady/Transit-Network-Flow-Models/README.md

 # Network Flow Models for Transit Planning

-This project uses network-flow optimization models to analyze passenger movement through a simplified Vancouver transit network.
-The notebook applies maximum-flow and minimum-cost flow models to compare transit-planning scenarios, evaluate routing efficiency, and identify targeted network improvements.
+This project uses maximum-flow and minimum-cost flow models to analyze passenger movement through a simplified Vancouver transit network.
+The models are used to estimate network capacity, evaluate cost-efficient routing, and test whether targeted infrastructure changes improve system performance.

-The project is implemented in Python and GLPK, with model formulations written in `.mod` files and scenario data stored in `.dat` files.
-Python helper functions are used to run GLPK models, read solution files, and plot passenger-flow patterns across the network.
+Python is used to run GLPK models, read solver outputs, and plot passenger-flow patterns across the network.

 ## Project Overview